We performed a comparison between OP5 Monitor and PRTG Network Monitor based on real PeerSpot user reviews.

 "We would like to monitor certain aspects of the user experience.
 We should be able to analyze the cause of end user experience, bad or good, so we can do some research and development on our own."

-OP5 Monitor is ranked 35th in IT Infrastructure Monitoring with 6 reviews while PRTG Network Monitor is ranked 6th in IT Infrastructure Monitoring with 96 reviews.
+OP5 Monitor is ranked 42nd in Network Monitoring Software with 6 reviews while PRTG Network Monitor is ranked 5th in Network Monitoring Software with 96 reviews.
 OP5 Monitor is rated 8.6, while PRTG Network Monitor is rated 8.2.
 The top reviewer of OP5 Monitor writes "Useful online resources, customizable, and highly effective monitoring".
 On the other hand, the top reviewer of PRTG Network Monitor writes "It's an all-in-one solution, and net flow is included in the licensing ".
-OP5 Monitor is most compared with Nagios Core, Opsview, Zabbix, SCOM and Splunk Infrastructure Monitoring, whereas PRTG Network Monitor is most compared with Zabbix, Nagios XI, Centreon, SolarWinds NPM and ManageEngine OpManager.
+OP5 Monitor is most compared with Nagios Core, Opsview, Zabbix, SCOM and SolarWinds NPM, whereas PRTG Network Monitor is most compared with Zabbix, Centreon, SolarWinds NPM, Nagios XI and ManageEngine OpManager.
 See our OP5 Monitor vs. PRTG Network Monitor report.